-Your furnace might seem like it’s working just fine right now, or the last time you used it, but Murphy’s Law dictates that as soon as the worst of winter rolls around, your furnace conks out.
+Your furnace might seem like it’s working just fine right now, or the last time you used it, but Murphy’s Law dictates that as soon as the worst of winter rolls around, your furnace will conk out.

 1. Choose the fuel type that works best for you and your home

 While you can choose a furnace that runs on electricity, natural gas, oil or propane, the truth is, the best fuel type is the one that works best for your home.
-If you don’t have a gas line, a gas furnace might not make as much sense as another fuel option.
-An electric-powered heat pump, which transfers heat from one air source to another, tends to be the most economical if you don’t have natural gas, but it’s best to speak with a Home Comfort Advisor about what makes the most sense for your needs.
+If you don’t have a gas line, a gas furnace doesn’t make sense for you.
+It’s best to speak with a Home Comfort Advisor about what makes the most sense for your needs.

 2. High efficiency saves energy – and money